Find out about Traffic Regulation Orders (TROs)

 Why do we need TROs?

-UK law requires that TROs are in place to enable the police or, in the case of parking restrictions and bus lanes, the council, to enforce these restrictions.
+UK law requires that TROs are in place to enable us or the Police to enforce these restrictions.

 How TROs are made